peteroupc/peteroupc.github.io/bernoulli.md

 1. Set _dsum_ to 0 and _i_ to 1.
 2. Do the following process repeatedly, until this algorithm returns a value:
     1. Flip the input coin.
 If it returns _v_, return 1.
-    2. If this is an infinite series or if _i_ is equal to or less than the number of coefficients:
+    2. If the power series has infinitely many coefficients, or if _i_ is equal to or less than the number of coefficients:
         - With probability _c_\[_i_\]/(_CS_ &minus; _dsum_), return 0.
 Otherwise, add _c_\[_i_\] to _dsum_. (_CS_ is defined later.)
     3. Add 1 to _i_.